Toyota Camry (XV30): North America

 US production started on July 23, 2001.
 In the United States, the basic CE model was dropped and the SE sport model was reintroduced.
-Both the LE and SE models were available with a manual transmission when equipped with the four-cylinder engine.
+The LE was available with a 2.4-liter inline-four with either a five-speed manual or a four-speed automatic.
+However, the SE introduced a 3.0 and a 3.3-liter V6 engine, now available with a five-speed automatic, as well as the aforementioned transmissions.
 Some of this generation Camry sold in the US are being produced at TMMK as well as at Tsutsumi Plant in Toyota, Aichi, Japan.
 A Camry manufactured in Japan is denoted with a VIN starting with "JTD", as well as a small hatch on the passenger's side of the front bumper containing equipment that is compatible with Japanese towing systems; US-made models are denoted with a VIN starting with "4T1".
 In addition to the LE and SE trims, the top-of-the-line XLE came standard with alloy wheels, JBL premium audio system, and leather, as well as optional side airbags and Vehicle Stability Control (VSC).

-The Canadian version of this Camry is slightly different from the versions sold in the United States due to the additional Child Restraint System.

 In 2002, for the 2003 model year, a few new features were added including the optional, power-adjustable pedals and pedal-type parking brake for the XLE trim.
 The 3.0-liter 1MZ-FE engine was now equipped with VVT-i, increasing horsepower from 190 to 210 bhp.

 For 2004 models, the Standard and Limited Edition trims were included for the US market.
-In SE models a 3.3-liter 3MZ-FE V6 replaced the smaller 3.0-liter 1MZ-FE.
-The passenger airbag disable feature was also added for this model year to prevent or reduce injuries to infants.
+In SE models, a 3.3-liter 3MZ-FE V6 replaced the smaller 3.0-liter 1MZ-FE.

 For 2005 models, Toyota introduced its refreshed Camry with new upgrades such as a chrome grille, with the SE having a unique, blackout grille.
 Other exterior changes are new headlight and taillight designs, redesigned front bumper, and new wheels.
 Interior upgrades to the Camry included a rear center head restraint, a storage bin in the door, Optitron electroluminescent gauges, steering wheel-mounted audio controls standard for all trim levels, chrome interior door handles and shift gear button, and standard leather seating on V6-powered XLE trims.
 A 5-speed automatic transmission also replaced the previous 4-speed automatic and ABS became standard on all trims.

 Engines

-Mexico

-Toyota launched in Mexico in 2002.
-Trim levels were LE and XLE.
-The LE models had the 2.4 L 2AZ-FE whilst LE and XLE models were available with the I4, 157 hp 3.0 L 1MZ-FE V6.
-The previous-generation Camry was not available in Mexico; such vehicles there were often illegal imports from the United States.
-All vehicles had automatic transmissions.

-Brazil

-In Brazil, the Camry was launched there in 2002.
-However, this version did not offer a 4-cylinder version; all models had a 3.0-liter V6 initially, before upgrading to the 3.3 V6 as of 2006.
-XLE was the sole trim level.